 Adult Baseball, Basketball, and Softball

-There were a number of basketball teams, called” outsiders”, that played other teams from the surrounding area.
-There were both men and women teams made up of those individuals who had played basketball and baseball in high school and wanted to continue this type of activity into their early adult life.
-The Greater Chuckatuck Historical foundation has a series of newspaper articles and pictures of some of those teams with names like the Kirk Lumber Jacks and Kirk Lumber Jills.
-These two teams were supported by Kirk Lumber Company supplying uniforms and basketballs for their use.
-Mr. John Bradshaw and Mr. Freddy Heffington were two of the coaches of a team of ladies that played in the old city market, upstairs, in Suffolk and in Portsmouth at the Armory.
+There were several basketball teams, called” outsiders”, that played other teams from the surrounding area.
+Both men's and women's teams were made up of individuals who had played basketball and baseball in high school and wanted to continue this type of activity into their early adult life.
+The Greater Chuckatuck Historical Foundation has a series of newspaper articles and pictures of some of those teams, including names like the Kirk Lumber Jacks and Kirk Lumber Jills.
+These two teams were supported by Kirk Lumber Company, which supplied uniforms and basketballs for their use.
+Mr. John Bradshaw and Mr. Freddy Heffington were two of the coaches of a team of ladies that played in the old city market, upstairs, in Suffolk, and Portsmouth at the Armory.
 Other local team names were the Chuckatuck Indians and Chuckatuck Alumni.
 In 1957 the Kirk Lumber Jacks of Chuckatuck took over sole possession of the Tri-County basketball league.
 Players were listed as Chapman, F. Oliver, J. Oliver, M. Winslow, Gwaltney, Moger, and A. Winslow.
-These events were well attended and gave the young adults a way to let off steam even in times of bad economic periods as well as the war years.
+These events were well attended and gave the young adults a way to let off steam, even in times of poor economic periods, as well as the war years.
 (Show pictures of the Kirk Lumber Jacks and the ladies being coached by John Bradshaw)

-In 1937 a newspaper article mentions an upcoming baseball game between the Suffolk Ramblers and the Chuckatuck Indians.
-This would have been the fourth in a five game series leading us to believe this was an outside team.
-Starting Pitchers for the Indians were Buddy Horne or Rossie Carr.
-In July of 1937 there is another article entitled “Ramblers, Indians to meet again”.
-Seems that rain had halted a contest and although the Ramblers scored runs in the top of the sixth inning the game was called while the Indians were at bat with one out.
-According to the rules, in such a case, the score would be the last full inning of play which was a 2 to 2 game.
+In 1937, a newspaper article mentions an upcoming baseball game between the Suffolk Ramblers and the Chuckatuck Indians.
+This would have been the fourth in a five-game series, leading us to believe this was an outside team.
+Starting Pitchers for the Indians were Buddy Horne and Rossie Carr.
+In July of 1937, there was another article entitled “Ramblers, Indians to meet again”.
+Seems that rain had halted a contest, and although the Ramblers scored runs in the top of the sixth inning, the game was called while the Indians were at bat with one out.
+According to the rules, in such a case, the score would be the last full inning of play, which was a 2 to 2 game.
 Willard Freeman, manager of the Ramblers, and “Crip” Willoughby, booking agent for the Indians, decided to let the boys settle it on the field.
-These two teams continued to play each other in 1938 as well and on July 25 in another article Ernest Hazelwood or Buddy Horne would “toe the slab” (pitch) and Edward Willoughby would be back of the plate (catcher).
+These two teams continued to play each other in 1938 as well, and on July 25, in another article, Ernest Hazelwood or Buddy Horne would “toe the slab” (pitch) and Edward Willoughby would be back of the plate (catcher).

-In Gloversville just outside of Chuckatuck on the Crittenden road was an African American baseball field.
-Just about every Sunday during baseball season there would be at least two games between local teams in the area.
-There was no parking area so the road was used as a parking lot.
-It is estimated that between the players and spectators there would be 200 plus people in attendance at these events.
-What a great way to let off steam from a busy week and spend a Sunday afternoon in the country with a spectacular view of the country side.
+In Gloversville, just outside of Chuckatuck on Crittenden Road, was an African American baseball field.
+Just about every Sunday during baseball season, there would be at least two games between local teams in the area.
+There was no parking area, so the road was used as a parking lot.
+It is estimated that between the players and spectators, there would be 200-plus people in attendance at these events.
+What a great way to let off steam from a busy week and spend a Sunday afternoon in the country with a spectacular view of the countryside!

-In the 1980s there was a Central Baseball League with teams from Chuckatuck (Trotters), Carrsville, Holland (Aces), Norfolk, Wakefield, Portsmouth, Franklin, and Sussex Central.
-A newspaper article on June 1, 1986 headlines “Trotters batter opponents”.
+In the 1980s, there was a Central Baseball League with teams from Chuckatuck (Trotters), Carrsville, Holland (Aces), Norfolk, Wakefield, Portsmouth, Franklin, and Sussex Central.
+A newspaper article on June 1, 1986, headlined “Trotters batter opponents”.
 They won three games over the holiday weekend with names such as Nelson Turner, Charles Uzzell, Ted Hargrove, Bernard Johnson, Larry Turner, Charlie Bullock, and Gavin Harris.
 They played on a field located off Route 10 in the Oakland community for many years.

-Additionally, within the city of Suffolk, there were many volunteer-supported athletic associations on record that covered virtually every facet of baseball, softball, football, basketball and cheerleading for kids of all ages and ethnic background.
+Additionally, within the city of Suffolk, many volunteer-supported athletic associations on record covered virtually every facet of baseball, softball, football, basketball, and cheerleading for kids of all ages and ethnic backgrounds.

 Chuckatuck High School Girls